Mike McCurry (press secretary)

-Michael Demaree McCurry (born October 27, 1954) is best known for having served in Bill Clinton's administration as the nation's 20th White House Press Secretary.
-He is a Washington-based communications consultant and is associated with the firm Public Strategies Washington, Inc. He is also active within the administration of the United Methodist Church, serving as a lay delegate to the Church General Conference and on various denominational boards.
-He currently co-chairs the Commission on Presidential Debates.
+Michael Demaree McCurry (born October 27, 1954) is an American communications consultant who served in United States President Bill Clinton's administration as the White House Press Secretary.

+McCurry is associated with the firm Public Strategies Washington, Inc. He is also active within the administration of the United Methodist Church, serving as a lay delegate to the Church General Conference and on various denominational boards.
+From 2009 to 2017, he co-chaired the Commission on Presidential Debates.
 Born in Charleston, South Carolina, he was educated at Princeton University and Georgetown University.

 Education and early career

 McCurry was born in Charleston, South Carolina, and raised in the San Francisco Bay Area.
 He attended San Carlos High School on the San Francisco Peninsula from 1969 to 1971 and then transferred to Ravenswood High School in East Palo Alto, where he graduated in 1972.
 During his senior year in high school, McCurry served as Governor of the California Junior State, a student-run mock government that today is better known as the Junior State of America.

-McCurry earned his Bachelor of Arts degree from Princeton University in 1976 and a Master of Arts degree from Georgetown University in 1985.
+McCurry earned his bachelor of arts degree from Princeton University in 1976 and a master of arts degree from Georgetown University in 1985.
 He began his political career as press secretary to the Committee on Labor and Human Resources, as well as press secretary to Senator Harrison A. Williams from 1976 to 1981.
 Between 1981 and 1983, he served as press secretary to Senator Daniel Patrick Moynihan.

 From 1988 to 1990, McCurry served as director of communications for the Democratic National Committee, and served as press secretary for the presidential campaigns of John Glenn (1984), Bruce Babbitt (1988), and Bob Kerrey, (1992), as well as the 1988 vice-presidential campaign for Lloyd Bentsen.

 Prior to serving in the White House as press secretary to Clinton, McCurry served as spokesman for the Department of State from 1993 to 1995, as well as chief spokesman for Warren Christopher.